25 Most Futuristic U.S. Colleges and Universities

 The building is designed to highlight Austin Community College’s Sustainability Initiative with its LEED Gold Certification.
 The school also showcases impressive ultramodern LED lighting, HVAC and controls, and a rooftop photovoltaic power station.
 The college actively regulates its energy consumption.

-The school also considers water as an essential resource, so stormwater is treated in various innovative measures.
+The school also considers water to be an essential resource, so stormwater is treated with various innovative measures.
 The rain gardens, integrating the landscape and courtyard, show the extinct Monarch butterfly and its migratory behavior.

 S. R. Crown Hall